What was the main reason Plains Indians moved so often?

 Wooden poles covered in buffalo hide.

-What was the purpose of public executions?
+What was the main purpose of the Domesday Book?

 Why did Native Americans respect their ancestors' burial grounds?